Christopher Allen Varlack

 - African-American Literature, African-American Sociopolitical Thought, African-American Popular Culture

 He was the recipient of the 2021 Cultural Ally Award here at Arcadia.
-In addition to his role in the Department of English, he served as the Director of University Seminars for the Arcadia Undergraduate Curriculum (AUC) and as Associate Director of the Center for Antiracist Scholarship, Advocacy, and Action (CASAA) for the 2021-2022 academic year.
-He is the current Executive Director of CASAA, Director of the Pan African Studies Program, and Chair of the Faculty Senate Work & Welfare Committee.
+In addition to his role in the Department of English, he served as the Director of University Seminars for the Arcadia Undergraduate Curriculum (AUC), Associate Director of the Center for Antiracist Scholarship, Advocacy, and Action (CASAA), and Chair of the Faculty Senate Work & Welfare Committee.
+He is the current Executive Director of CASAA, Director of the Pan African Studies Program, and Chair of the Faculty Senate Academics Committee; he is also Vice President of the Faculty Senate.

 In addition to promoting the education of today's youth, he is an avid researcher and scholar with emphases on race, gender, and cultural politics, having published in journals such as the College Language Association Journal, Third Stone Journal, and the South Atlantic Review in addition to a number of edited volumes.
-He has served as editor of Critical Insights: Harlem Renaissance (2015) as well as Critical Insights: Civil Rights Literature, Past and Present (2017) and is currently editing Zora Neale Hurston in Context for Cambridge University Press and Black Lives Matter: Lessons from the Harlem Renaissance for Clemson University Press.
+He has served as editor of Critical Insights: Harlem Renaissance (2015) and Critical Insights: Civil Rights Literature, Past and Present (2017).
 He served for two terms as president of the Langston Hughes Society.

 Publications